defold/defold.github.io/llms/manuals/physics-events.md

 # Defold Physics Event Handling {#manuals:physics-events}

 Previously, physics interactions in Defold were handled by broadcasting messages to all components of colliding objects.
-However, starting with version 1.6.4, Defold offers a more centralized approach through the `physics.set_listener()` function.
+However, starting with version 1.6.4, Defold offers a more centralized approach through the `physics.set_event_listener()` function.
 This function allows you to set a custom listener to handle all physics interaction events in one place, thereby streamlining your code and improving efficiency.

 ## Setting the Physics World Listener